UniversalDependencies/docs/_ga-dep/obj.md

 dobj(chur, eolas)
 ~~~

 Impersonal/autonomous verbs are used to create phrases similar to the English passive.
-However, unlike English, the object does not become the subject of this verb form, and remains labelled as `dobj`.
+However, unlike English, the object does not become the subject of this verb form, and remains labelled as `obj`.

 _An lá a cuireadh <b>é</b>_ 'The day <b>he</b> was buried'